air-job-manager/manager-api-docs/source/includes/_earth_namespace.md

 - `404 Not Found`
   - The ID provided in the URL do not match any existing country
 - `422 Unprocessable entity`
   - The update is violating any of the country validations.
-In this case, the property `country.errors` will contain a user-friendly message
+In this case, the property `errors` will contain a array with user-friendly messages

 <aside class="notice">The validations are the same valid to the <i>create</i> request</aside>